 On January 23, 2020, an amendment was issued to IAS 1 to address inconsistencies with how entities apply the standards over classification of current and non-current liabilities.
 The amendment serves to address whether, in the statement of financial position, debt and other liabilities with an uncertain settlement should be classified as current or non-current.
 This amendment is effective on January 1, 2024.
 The Company intends to adopt this amendment in its consolidated financial statement for the annual period beginning January 1, 2024.
-The Company is currently in the process of determining the impact of the amendment and expects that certain debt and other liabilities may be classified as a current liability upon adoption.
+The Company does not expect this amendment to have a material effect on the Company's financial statements.